 To pay for it, “they may cash in life insurance policies, retirement accounts, close bank accounts, or take payday or other loans.”

 My own mother’s gambling habit lasted 15 years before she sought help, and the addiction cost her upward of $50,000.
 She failed to recognize that she needed help until she lost her home and declared bankruptcy.
 Ten years later, she’s still recovering.

-Final Thoughts on Beating a Gambling Addiction
+Bottom Line on Beating a Gambling Addiction

 As her child, I am always conscious of how easy it is to fall into the same traps.
 I avoid casinos, lottery tickets, and sports betting.
 I also stay away from heavy drinking, smoking, and other potential addictions with the thought that I could develop problems similar to my mother’s.